Financial Statements of the Finnvera Group for the fourth quarter and 1 January–31 December 2014

 CEO Pauli Heikkilä:

 “The government greatly improved Finnvera’s possibilities to provide public financing.
 Thanks to the amendments made to legislation and commitments, we can increase our risk-taking in both SME financing and export financing.
 Financing through bonds, guaranteeing large enterprises’ domestic investments relating to exports, and the possibility to provide financing for enterprises larger than the SME definition applied by the EU, diversified our selection of means.
 Once the bill on the refinancing guarantee is passed, we can state that, in terms of authorisations and financial instruments, we are on the same level as our principal reference countries, such as Sweden and Germany.

 One of our goals is to identify growth companies and encourage them to grow internationally.
 With respect to enterprises operating on the domestic market, our principle is to share risks so that a bank or some other private provider of financing, such as an insurance company, is the principal source of financing.
 In particular, we focus our financing on situations of change within companies and on the financing needed by start-up enterprises during establishment.
 We continue our efforts to ensure that our financing has the maximum impact and is allocated to the most important uses in view of industrial policy.

 Pauli Heikkilä, Chief Executive Officer, tel. +358 29 460 2400

 Ulla Hagman, Senior Vice President, Finances and IT, tel. +358 29 460 2458

 Oslo Børs ASA

 The principal media

-Finnvera publishes its Annual Report for 2013 as an electronic document on the company’s website in the week 11.
+Finnvera publishes its Annual Report for 2014 as an electronic document on the company’s website in the week 11 in Finnish, English and as a summary in Swedish.
 The Annual Report also includes the Corporate Responsibility Report.